 III.
-Locate and launch the Noah 4 DB Converter tool.
-The tool is run on the Noah application server and is used to point Noah to the SQL Server database and Migrate any patients from the local CE database to SQL Server.
+Locate and launch the migration tool based on the Noah version.
+The tool is run on the Noah application server and is used to point Noah to the SQL Server database and Migrate any patients from the default database to SQL Server.

-- The Noah 4 DB Converter Tool is included with the installation of Noah.
-You will find the tool at C:\Program Files (x86)\HIMSA\Noah 4.
-To run the tool, right click and choose ‘Run as Administrator’ on Noah4DBConverter.exe.
+- CE: To run the Noah 4 DB Converter Tool, right click and choose ‘Run as Administrator’ on Noah4DBConverter.exe.

-- The existing patients in your local CE database will be shown in the DB Converter tool.
+- The existing patients in your local default database will be shown in the tool.